Marge Piercy: Personal life and relationships

-At a young age Marge Piercy was married to her first husband, a French Jewish physicist.
+At a young age, Piercy was married to her first husband, a French Jewish physicist.
 However, the marriage failed when she was 23; Piercy attributes this to his expectations of gender roles in marriage.
-In 1962 she married her second husband, Robert Shapiro, a computer scientist.
+In 1962, she married her second husband, Robert Shapiro, a computer scientist.
 They divorced, and Piercy married her current husband, Ira Wood.
 She and her husband live in Wellfleet, MA.
 Piercy designed their home, where the couple have been living since the 1970s.

-Activism
+She runs Leapfrog Press with her novelist husband.

+Politics

 Piercy was involved in the civil rights movement, New Left, and Students for a Democratic Society.
-She is a feminist, environmentalist, marxist, social, and anti-war activist.
+She is a feminist, environmentalist, Marxist, social, and anti-war activist.

 In 1977, Piercy became an associate of the Women's Institute for Freedom of the Press (WIFP), an American nonprofit publishing organization that works to increase communication between women and connect the public with forms of women-based media.

+In 2013, Piercy signed an open letter, described as an "open statement from 48 radical feminists from seven countries".
+The letter may be interpreted to endorse TERF ideology because it defends the right to exclude transgender women from "women-only conferences".
+In 2024, however, she wrote on her blog explicitly supporting trans people.
+"I can’t understand the anger at trans people and LGBTQ etc in general....
+Why shouldn’t someone decide they’ve been assigned the wrong gender?
+What business is it of governments?".